Fail-Proof Pan Seared Lamb Chops using Trader Joes 21 Seasoning Salute

 - 8 lamb chops

-- 2 tbsp Trader Joes 21 seasoning salute
+- 2 tablespoon Trader Joes 21 seasoning salute

-- 2 cloves grated garlic (or 1 tsp garlic powder)
+- 2 cloves grated garlic (or 1 teaspoon garlic powder)

 - 1 large lemon's juice or distilled white vinegar